 NEED MORE INFORMATION?

 Unfortunately, not all courier companies will ship succulents internationally.
 For example, DHL, TNT and UPS will not ship packages that contain plants within the content.
 Each courier has specific rules and requirements for different shipments and services, so we recommend checking this further with the designated courier for your route.
-When booking Express or Regular plus shipping services, please make sure not to include these items as the courier will refuse to collect the parcel.
+When booking Express or Priority shipping services, please make sure not to include these items as the courier will refuse to collect the parcel.
 If you need further assistance, you can reach us by chat, phone or email before shipping to discuss your options further.

 It depends on the plant.
 Some succulents are not suitable for bare-root shipping because they may be too fragile to be taken out of the soil.
 In such cases, it is better to ship the succulent in its pot.